Dont-Get-Lost-in-Froghill-Penang

 Worst of the wet red clay around the tin mining site.

-The drizzle stopped.
-In about 20 minutes or so, we had finally made it to the hill.
+There was a drizzle, but it stopped after a while.
+And in about 20 minutes or so, we had finally made it to the hill.

 The start of the hill is loose red clay which gives way to rock as you go higher.
 It’s a short but steep climb (~5 minutes or less depending on your fitness) to the top.